rezendi/agenticsloprank/EXAMPLE.md

 and then use the `fact_check` command to fact-check any URL, e.g.

-`python manage.py run_mission --name="Fact Check" --url "https://site.com/blog-post-to-fact-check/"`
+`python manage.py fact_check --url "https://site.com/blog-post-to-fact-check/"`

 Note that we could also use our generic `run_mission` command: